WHOSE MINDS ARE BEHIND THIS CHATTER, ERR….MATTER!!!

 We are die-hard ghoomakars of Delhi or as our friends call us, ‘pacca Dilliwallahs.’
 We can often be found lying on grassy lawns staring up at old monuments, giving a whole new meaning to the words “getting a new perspective” of Delhi!
 Over the last decade, we have meandered the streets and through the pages of history, peeled off layers of this marvellous city and deciphered its splendours and shadows – historically/ chronologically/ randomly with all its madness, colours and flavours – and then we decided this bliss must be shared…and so was born…DelhiByFoot!

-Jaya Iyer, a co-founder, is also the CFO (Chief Fun-in-learning Officer!!!) of DelhiByFoot, leading all our special Educational Workshops/Projects and Heritage Conservation initiatives.
+JAYAMALA IYER, a co-founder, is also the CFO (Chief Fun-in-learning Organiser!!!) of DelhiByFoot, leading all our special Educational Workshops/Projects and Heritage Conservation initiatives.
 Jaya’s life is a journey exploring the warp & weft of the world of art, social development and ecological integrity through theatre, education, social action, organizational development, self-work and spirituality.
-In her various avatars she has been a CEO of a medium sized non-profit, foot soldier of a farmers’ movement, a faculty in Delhi University, creator, actor and director of over 300 street-plays and several award winning stage productions, a trained dancer and a Kalaripayattu martial artist.
-Another pacca Dilliwallah, her love-affair with Delhi knows no bounds and has manifested in form of being one of the earliest and most active organisers of heritage and nature walking experience in Delhi over the past 16 years.
+In her various avatars she has been CEO of a medium sized non-profit, foot soldier of a farmers’ movement, visiting faculty in Delhi University, creator, actor and director of over 300 street-plays and several award winning stage productions, a trained dancer and a Kalaripayattu martial artist.
+Another pacca Dilliwallah, her love-affair with Delhi knows no bounds and has manifested in form of founding the first heritage and nature walking experience group in Delhi almost 26 years ago.

-Mohammad Mehtab is a 7th generation Delhiwallah he has grown up in the narrow alleys and mohallas (enclosed housing localities) of the ‘Walled City of Shahjahanabad’- Delhi’s 7th city, popularly which is known as ‘Old Delhi’, built by the Mughal Emperor Shahjahan in the mid-17th century.
-His childhood inquisitiveness and keen interest in the ‘Walled City’ are now proving helpful for us, as invests his time equally in the conservation of the historical and cultural legacy of this area and is actively involved in the development of the community, as part of the local education council of the Delhi Govt.
+MOHD.
+MEHTAB, is a 7th generation Delhiwallah who has grown up in the narrow alleys and mohallas (enclosed housing localities) of the ‘Walled City of Shahjahanabad’- Delhi’s 7th city, popularly which is known as ‘Old Delhi’, built by the Mughal Emperor Shahjahan in the mid-17th century.
+His childhood inquisitiveness and keen interest in the ‘Walled City’ are now proving helpful for us, as he invests his time equally in the conservation of the historical and cultural legacy of this area while being actively involved in the development of the community, as part of the local education council of the Delhi Govt.
 Schools in his ward in Daryaganj and Turkman Gate areas.